ClaytonFarr/booster-testing-utilities/README.md

 **Source File Requirements**

-There are a few things the tests need or can use in Command source files:
+There are a few things tests currently need or can use in Command source files:

 - an `tid` input parameter
   - this is currently required for tests to find the entries they created in the datastores